-2. When they started the project, there was no water, electricity, septic or other service to the land.
+When they started the project, there was no water, electricity, septic or other services to the land.

-3. The home that the volunteers built ended up at about 4,000 sq. ft. with a separate playroom for the kids, and a special room where all of Lori Piestewa's pictures, belongings, and memorials are displayed.
+The home that the volunteers built ended up at about 4,000 square feet with a separate playroom for the kids, and a special room where all of Lori Piestewa's pictures, belongings, and memorials are displayed.
 The interior was designed with the family's Native American heritage in mind.

-10. While the Piestewa home was being built, a separate crew built a Veterans Affairs complex for all the Native Americans who served our country, but had no where to meet until now.
+While the Piestewa home was being built, a separate crew built a Veterans Affairs complex for all the Native Americans who served our country, but had nowhere to meet until now.